|Updated May 19, 2021|

 If you only want to see your observations from a certain area, click on the map in an area of interest , zoom in, check in map area, and press .
 You can also qualify what observations are returned by entering other search parameters, such as

-If you click on a point on the map, an InfoWindow opens at the point, the table scrolls down to the corresponding record, and the record ID is highlighted.
-If you click on a record ID in the table, an InfoWindow opens at the corresponding map point, and a short menu opens up under the record ID.
+If you click on a point on the map, an InfoWindow opens at the point, the table scrolls down to the corresponding record, and the record is highlighted.
+If you click on the purple crayon next to a record in the table, an InfoWindow opens at the corresponding map point, and a short menu opens up under the crayon.

 Open the detail page for this record, including all photos and any comments